Job growth is found to be no cure for a community's poverty

 Disparities exist not just among metro areas but also among neighborhoods within the same city, according to an Associated Press examination of the data in the Opportunity Atlas.

 Yet the neighborhood is marked by abandoned storefronts, public housing and a 93 percent non-white population.
 More than half its residents live in poverty.
+Ninety percent of the children are raised by single parents.
 And the Opportunity Atlas shows that a low-income child from that neighborhood is likely to become even poorer as an adult.

-For nearly four years, a program called Turn Around Tuesday has been trying to address this mismatch between employers and residents in the neighborhood.
+Connecting its residents with employers has proved problematic, as it has in poor communities across the country.
+The disparity between residents and workers in the neighborhood suggests that the jobs have gone to people who either live in other, more prosperous neighborhoods or who commute from the surrounding suburbs.

 "Pray for jobs," he said.
 "Though we've created 555 living-wage jobs, you know, as we know, God, that's not enough."